Starbucks posts record quarterly sales thanks to US business

 Starbucks on Thursday reported record quarterly sales thanks to its robust U.S. business that helped make up for weakness in China and other markets.

-The Seattle coffee giant said its North American same-store sales — or sales at locations open at least a year — jumped 22% in the July-September period.
-But same-store sales in China fell 7% as coronavirus cases once again disrupted store traffic.
+The Seattle coffee giant said its U.S. same-store sales — or sales at locations open at least a year — jumped 22% in the July-September period.
+Stores saw higher traffic and customers spent more on pricier cold drinks, which made up 75% of U.S. sales, and food, which saw sales climb 35% in the fiscal fourth quarter.

-Starbucks said its revenue rose 31% to $8.1 billion for the quarter, an all-time high.
-But that was still short of Wall Street’s forecast of $8.2 billion, according to analysts polled by FactSet.
+“Routines are beginning to normalize,” said John Culver, Starbucks’ chief operating officer, on a conference call Thursday with investors.

+Now that kids have returned to school in person, Starbucks’ peak hours have shifted back to the morning and early afternoon, Culver said.
+Stores in business districts __ which were hardest hit during the pandemic __ have returned to positive sales growth, he said.

+Johnson said the spending will ensure Starbucks remains “an employer of choice” in a tight labor market.

+“’This is the right time to make that investment and we’re confident that it’s going return significant value to shareholders,” he said.

-The company said its net income more than quadrupled to $1.76 billion.
+The company said its net income more than quadrupled to $1.76 billion in the fourth quarter.
 Adjusted for one-time items, Starbucks reported earnings of $1.00 per share.
 That beat Wall Street’s forecast of 99 cents.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.